PacketFire/packetfire_site/content/post/intro-to-bgp.md

 }
 ```

 Functionally, this is identical to our original configuration, however now we can extend these settings with further logic.
 The power of these filters can be understood by researching the [filter scripting language](http://bird.network.cz/?get_doc&f=bird-5.html) further.
-To expand on what we have learned.
-Let's create a filter in our bird.conf on peer2 to control routes we want to announce to peer .
+To expand on what we have learned, let's create a filter in our bird.conf on peer2 to control routes we want to announce to peer1.

 ```
 filter export_subnets {